dftlibs/xcfun/README.md

 ## License

-The project license is specified in COPYING and COPYING.LESSER.
+The project license is specified in [COPYING.md] and [COPYING.LESSER.md]

 XCFun is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by